Vascomax/tizOTP-doc/README.md

 # tizOTP
 TOTP / HOTP app for Galaxy Watch® / Tizen® wearable

 Disclaimer: the application is considered as add-on to your normal OTP app.
-Never should your Galaxy Watch and tizOTP be the only single place where you keep OTP accounts. tizOTP is desiged as a secondary/sync-slave app.
+Never should your Galaxy Watch® and tizOTP be the only single place where you keep OTP accounts. tizOTP is desiged as a secondary/sync-slave app.
 No liabilty for any damages or lost data.
 Usage at own risk.
 The tizOTP development (although highly appreciating the work of the andOTP team) is currently independent from andOTP...
 Dont blame them for this app.

 ## Features